david-pfx/Andl/Readme.txt

 any popular language or technology, such as Java, Dot Net, JavaScript and using any available communications method.

+Andl has its own in-memory database and a persistence mechanism for simple tasks and experimentation.
+It can also use a relational database backend, with Sqlite and Postgres currently implemented.

 Sample programs are included to demonstrate these capabilities.

 FIRST DO THIS